SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 permalink: "/diving-into-java-bytecode/"
 feature-img: "assets/img/pexels/diving-into-java-bytecode.png"
 thumbnail: "assets/img/pexels/diving-into-java-bytecode.png"
-excerpt: Java code is compiled into an intermediate representation called as "bytecode".
+excerpt: Java code is compiled into an intermediate representation called "bytecode".
 It is this bytecode which gets executed by JVM and is later converted into machine specific instructions by JIT compiler.
 With this article, we attempt to dive into bytecode and understand the internals of various bytecode operations.
 ---

 <blockquote class="wp-block-quote">
-    <p>Java code is compiled into an intermediate representation called as "bytecode".
+    <p>Java code is compiled into an intermediate representation called "bytecode".
 It is this bytecode which gets executed by JVM and is later converted into machine specific instructions by JIT compiler.
 With this article, we attempt to dive into bytecode and understand the internals of various bytecode operations.</p>
 </blockquote>

 This article aims to cover the following topics -